ethresearch/sharding-p2p-poc/test/README.md

   * High degrees of packet loss
   * Bandwidth constraints (various bandwidth sizes)
 * Introduce new nodes to network:
-  * Add/ remove nodes at random.
+  * Add/remove nodes at random.
   * Add/remove nodes at set intervals.
   * Introduce a high volume of nodes simultaneously.
 * Partition tolerance